 Best dessert to serve guests

 Clea: The truth is that I'm not a dessert person, so I usually rely on a guest to bring it.
+If all else fails, I'll order something from a bakery and serve it on a beautiful serving platter so it looks homemade.
+Fake it til you make it.

 Top song on your holiday playlist